EverFAITH/NAIM3L/README.md

 Please feel free to contact me if you have any questions.
 My Email：lx90@nuaa.edu.cn

-This code only gives permission for personal, academic, or educational use, but not for commercial use.
+These codes only give permission for personal, academic, or educational use, but not for commercial use.